What is a Documentary Wedding Photographer?

 A good documentary wedding photographer will set the scene

 The location and scene setting images throughout the day are crucial for the overall story.

 The venue images are often the “glue” that fixes all the sections of the day together and it’s important that the venue is remembered in the context of the story too.

 I’ll often shoot the venue images during the wedding breakfast, or at dusk, to get a more atmospheric photograph.

-Of course, these scene setting photographs should include anything that gives the viewer and idea of location, season and weather.
+Of course, these scene-setting photographs should include anything that gives the viewer an idea of location, season and weather.

 I actively look for moments such as the four above.

-The fabric of these photographs is the element of “touch”; the tenderest of relationships between bride and groom, or the bride and her father.
+The fabric of these photographs is the element of “touch”; the tenderest of relationships between bride and groom, or the bride and her father or any of guests.

-As a documentary wedding photographer I am constantly watching for these moments which add dramatically to the story of the day but don’t take away from the emotion.
+As a documentary wedding photographer, I am constantly watching for these moments which add dramatically to the story of the day but don’t take away from the emotion.

 I’m a big fan of “people watching” and I really do try my best to blend into the environment at a wedding.